Why is MacGyvering a must in Costa Rica?

 All this cost me an additional $15.
 In sum, I now had $200 worth of custom-cut lumber to size.

 Here is the point I am trying to make.
-Costa Rica is a country of perhaps only 4.5 million souls total.
+Costa Rica is a country of perhaps only 4.5 million souls in total.
 Smaller than many metro U.S. areas.
 In the world market, it is not large enough to have much leverage or choice in the products available for its merchants to stock or sell.
 It certainly isn’t large enough to carry and sell a large selection of anything that is imported or isn’t readily available, grown or produced here.

 It’s a matter of basic economics, of supply and demand.
 It is why many things you may be used to buying back home are unavailable in Costa Rica.
 Or if they are available they are very hard to find and fairly expensive when you do find them.
 It is also why Costa Ricans